Understanding Codeine

 Overcoming Your Codeine Addiction

 Despite the ease with which codeine can be obtained and the drug’s glamorization in popular culture, it is still a dangerous and potentially deadly drug that can cause lives to spiral out of control.
-If you’re ready to take your life back from a codeine addiction, get in touch with someone who can help you.
+If you are in need of rehab-related help, contact a treatment provider today to discuss available options.